M1chaelGuerrer0/Divide-and-Conquer-Visualizer/README.md

 # Divide-and-Conquer-Visualizer
-Plan on doing Binary Search and Merge Sort.

-## Progress:
-* Home page:
+A simple visualizer for the following divide-and-conquer algorithms:

-  * simple explanation of Binary Search
+  * Binary Search
-  * Forward button to binary search visualizer
-* Binary Search:
-  * error for unsorted arrays
-  * error for none integers or format issues
-  * basic visual steps
-* Merge Sort:
+  * Merge Sort
-  * working
-  * basic visual steps

-## TO DO:
+## TO RUN:
-* Merge example on home page
-* styling
+Open home_page.html in your choice of browser.